Telepact/telepact/SPECIFICATION.md

 # 1 Introduction

-The JSON Application Programmer Interface or JAPI ("jay-pee-eye") is an API expressed and executed with JSON payloads.
+The JSON Application Programming Interface or JAPI ("jay-pee-eye") is an API expressed and executed with JSON payloads.

 # 2 Conventions